ZiggyCreatures/FusionCache/docs/CacheLevels.md

 - supports `CancellationToken`s, meaning that it will gracefully handle cancellations in case it's needed, like for example a mobile app pause/shutdown events or similar

 So, we simply use that package as an impl of `IDistributedCache` and we are good to go!

+Oh, and give that repo a star ⭐ and share it!